PhD in Germany: Funded Doctoral Programs 2026

 - No tuition fees — Public universities in Germany charge no tuition for doctoral programs, regardless of your nationality.
 You pay only the Semesterbeitrag (semester contribution) of €150–400, which covers your student transit pass and campus services.

-- Competitive salaries — Funded PhD positions typically pay according to the TV-L E13 (Tarifvertrag für den öffentlichen Dienst der Länder) pay scale, with gross monthly salaries ranging from approximately €4,000 to €4,800 depending on your experience level and the federal state.
-Even at 65% positions (the most common for doctoral researchers), you receive roughly €2,600–€3,100 gross per month.
+- Competitive salaries — Funded PhD positions pay according to the TV-L E13 (Tarifvertrag für den öffentlichen Dienst der Länder) pay scale, with gross monthly salaries of €4,000 to €4,800.
+Even at 65% positions (the most common for doctoral researchers), you receive €2,600–€3,100 gross per month.

 Structured PhD vs. Individual Doctorate: Two Paths